Chapter 7 Bankruptcy Rules Overview

 How to File for Chapter 7

 A debtor must attend credit counseling prior to filing for Chapter 7.
 Upon completion of credit-counseling with an agency approved by the United States Trustee, the debtor can file for bankruptcy with a local bankruptcy court.
-The cost for filing is $299.
+There is a cost associated with filing.
+Check with the Trustee's Office to learn the exact amount.
 A debtor is required to provide information about income, debt, expenditures, creditor holdings of secured and unsecured debt, the sale of prior property, and a list of exempt property.
 Exempt property is property that Chapter 7 bankruptcy rules allow a debtor to keep.
 Each state has its own guidelines, but exempt property typically includes clothing, furniture, and cars.

 The Automatic Stay